top of page

 The one-room school shortly before it collapsed

 Alice was named after Tom Atherton's wife.
 Tom and his brothers, William and James moved to from Manchester, England to New Jersey, and then to Roswell, Georgia in 1840.
 They established the Roswell Cotton Mills, and in 1847, moved to Pickens County.
 In the 1860s he and his brothers built the Talking Rock Cotton Factory.
-The Athertons opened a yarn factory the Shoal Creek Mill, in Waleska in Cherokee County, and finally in 1882 opened Harmony Mills in Alice.
+The Athertons opened a yarn factory named the Shoal Creek Mill, in Waleska, in Cherokee County, and finally in 1882 opened Harmony Mills in Alice.

 The Atherton home at Alice